psteinb/hpc-in-a-day/_episodes/03-02-mpi-for-pi.md

 [     mpi version] required memory 11444.092 MB
 [using  48 cores ] pi is 3.141679 from 1000000000 samples

-real    0m6.368s
+real    0m6.546s
-user    0m45.763s
+user    0m36.436s
-sys     0m6.681s
+sys     0m8.445s
 ~~~
 {: .output}

 Note here, that we are now free to scale this application to hundreds of cores if we wanted to.
 We are only restricted by the size of our compute cluster.
-Before finishing the day, Lola looks at the run time that her MPI job consumed. `6.4` seconds for a job that ran on twice as much cores as here parallel implementation before.
-That is quite an achievement of the day as it is faster relative to the number of cores used!
+Before finishing the day, Lola looks at the run time that her MPI job consumed. `6.5` seconds for a job that ran on four times as much cores as here parallel implementation before (which took `12s` for the same configuration).
+That is quite an achievement of the day!

 > ## Use the batch system!
 >